radcli14/BeeSwift/README.md

 vim pyproject.toml
 ```

-Type `a` to append text, then scroll to the line that containes the requirements for the iOS app.
+Open the file `pyproject.toml` in a text editor, then scroll to the line that containes the requirements for the iOS app.
 Specifically make sure this is under the `# Mobile deployments` line, and is preceeded by `[tool.briefcase.app.beeswift.iOS]`.
 Add `sympy` and the version number to the `requires = ... ` section.